Get the Right Care

 What to expect prior to your surgery

-The procedure itself may take one to two hours to perform, depending on the complexity of the condition.
-Typically, your doctor will give you a heads up on how long the procedure should last.
+A laparoscopic cholecystectomy takes one to two hours to perform, depending on the complexity of the condition.
+Typically, your doctor will discuss with you how long this minimally invasive surgery should last.

 There are numerous ways to surgically treat a gallbladder removal.
-At Clinique Michel Gagner, we perform the removal laparoscopically.
-That means you will be put under general anesthesia, your abdomen will be inflated, surgical instruments will be inserted through small incisions, and the surgery will be performed through the use of a laparoscope - a small camera that live streams to a television, which the surgeon uses to spatially map your abdomen and gives them a close-up view of your insides.
+At Clinique Michel Gagner, we perform laparoscopic gallbladder removal surgery.
+In this laparoscopic procedure, you will be put under general anesthesia, your abdomen will be inflated, and surgical instruments will be inserted through small incisions.
+The surgery will be performed through the use of a laparoscope - an instrument with a tiny video camera that live streams to a television, which the surgeon uses to spatially map your abdomen, and gives them a close-up view of your organs.

-Using their surgical instruments, your surgeon will detach the gallbladder from the rest of your body and remove it.
+Using special surgical tools, your surgeon will remove the gallbladder.
 Once this is done, the team will close the incision sites with stitches or surgical glue.

 After the procedure

 Recovery time for a cholecystectomy will vary, but you should feel back to normal within a few weeks.
-Residual pain may last up to a week after surgery.
-Be sure to keep the incision area clean and dry to avoid the possibility of infection.
+Residual pain may last up to a week after surgery or longer.
+As with recovery from any general surgery procedure, it is important to keep the incision area clean and dry to avoid the possibility of infection.
 Itchiness or soreness is common, however let your doctor know if you experience swelling or excessive pain.

 Did you know we have a support group?